baharev/sdopt-tearing/docs/index.rst

 .. _spiked-form:

-The picture below shows a sparse matrix ordered to the so-called spiked form.
+The picture below shows a sparse matrix ordered to the so-called **spiked form**.
 The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5` matrix (where `5` is the number of spike columns).
 The blue lines correspond to the equipment boundaries in the technical system; the red squares are above the